 Once you have sent this email, a record is created with this request and in addition, all late submissions will be forwarded to the instructor at their own discretion.

 INTERNET OUTAGES

 There are times in which an Internet Provider will be struggling to Whenever an internet outage occurs:

-1) Students are encouraged to report the outage to their service provider a.
+1) Students are encouraged to report the outage to their service provider u.
+Credentials Awarded by Program a.
 Clinical Requirements